 There is no special application process for students with disabilities applying to NYU, although a student may voluntarily disclose their disability during the admissions process.
 Please understand that your disability has no impact on the admissions decision.

 As there are many study away locations throughout our global campuses, we work with Moses Center to help guide students prior to selecting a program.
 Disability specialists will discuss reasonable accommodations with students available at their locations of interest and a plan is developed accordingly.
-All students accepted to study away programs who are requesting reasonable academic accommodations must be registered with Moses Center.
+All students accepted to study away programs who are requesting reasonable academic accommodations must be registered with the Moses Center.

 Students who qualify for services must have a disability that substantially limits a major life activity.
-To register for services with Moses Center, a student is encouraged to provide current documentation of a disability, if available.
+To register for services with the Moses Center, a student is encouraged to provide current documentation of a disability, if available.
 Documentation should include a specific diagnosis and be completed by a qualified licensed professional.
-If you feel you have a disability, but do not have any current documentation, you should still contact and/or register with Moses Center for assistance.
+If you feel you have a disability, but do not have any current documentation, you should still contact and/or register with the Moses Center for assistance.

 Aisha Al Naqbi, Assistant Dean of Students and Director of Campus Life Initiatives

-The NYUAD liaison for Moses Center and the Director of NYU Moses Center are available to advise students about NYUAD's policy, procedures, and resources, as well as to oversee compliance with approved accommodations.
+The NYUAD liaison for the Moses Center and the Director of the NYU Moses Center are available to advise students about NYUAD's policy, procedures, and resources, as well as to oversee compliance with approved accommodations.
 We are also happy to discuss what constitutes a disability and meet with students to discuss options if they believe they would qualify for accommodations.
 Any information provided by a student is voluntary and will be kept confidential.

 Email your questions to us at email@example.com.